Johnny01K/Johnny01K/README.md

 ### Hello there 👋

 I'm Nikola
-- I'm a software engineer student at Technical Faculty of Mihajlo Pupin in Zrenjanin.
+- Graduate IT - Software Engineer of Technical Faculty Mihajlo Pupin, University of Novi Sad.
 - I work a freelance job as a moderator on twitch and do art both traditionally on paper and digitally on the iPad Pro.
 - I'm interested in learning web development, graphic design, character design as well as drawing splash arts and/or animations.